 After updating the network card drivers, try booting from the network once more and see if the issue is resolved.
 If not, try the next solution.

 7] Reset BIOS

 This solution requires you to clear CMOS to reset the BIOS.
 If the PXE-E61 error is due to a misconfigured BIOS setting, resetting BIOS to its default values will most likely fix the issue.

 You can reset the BIOS setting to its default values by removing and re-inserting the CMOS battery.
 The CMOS battery is flat and round in shape.
 It looks like the ones used in electronic toys and watches.
 If it’s not removable, don’t try to remove it; instead, reset the BIOS from within the BIOS environment.

 Hope this helps!

-Related post: Surface Laptop PXE boot attempt fails in Windows 10.
+Related post: Surface Laptop PXE boot attempt fails.